spinning-spindle/lab-angular/lab1.md

 ## Main Route
 * The main route will contain a fullscreen map (eg Google maps).
-* When the page loads, the map should display the markers from a given data set.
+* When the page loads, the map should display the markers from the `locations.json` data set in this repo.
 * Upon clicking on a marker a column will appear on the left of the same page, and the map will resize so both the column and the map fit the page.

 ## Second Route